chrox/RealTimeElectrophy/README.txt

 python setup.py install

-For windows users binary distribution is also provided.
+For windows users binary distributions are also provided.

 LICENSE

 The RealTimeElectrophy is Copyright (c) 2010-2011 by the RealTimeElectrophy Authors.
-It is distributed under the terms of the GNU LGPL (Lesser General Public License.)
+It is distributed under the terms of BSD license.
 See LICENSE.txt for more information.
 This software is provided "as is" without any warranty of any kind, either expressed or implied.

+CREDITS

+Much of the behaviour and many of the features of LightStim package are based on Dimstim, a python visual stimulation package written by Martin Spacek and released under BSD license.
+The Dimstim project page can be found at http://swindale.ecc.ubc.ca/dimstim

 MISC